Presuming conflict to be a problem.

 Obedience to Rebellion to Independence.

-One thing we know for sure, right off the bat with this example, is that it illustrates a Linear-minded Problem-solving Style story.
+One thing we know for sure, right off the bat with this example, is that it illustrates a Male-minded Problem-solving Style story.
 Not just in the sequencing, but in terms of responses to inequity as well.
 If this doesn’t work, then this will.
 When that doesn’t work, later I’ll try this.
 If I want peace, then I need to recognize I need independence.
 Once I do that, I resolve my problems from childhood.

 Classic thesis-antithesis-synthesis thinking: Problem to Solution.
 Cause and Effect.
 Logic.